ganrad/openai-api-router/README.md

 ### Prerequisites
 1. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources can be deloyed into this resource group.
 2. A **GitHub** Account to fork and clone this GitHub repository.
 3. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
-You will be using the Cloud Shell to create the Bastion Host (Linux VM).
+You will be using the Cloud Shell to create the Jumpbox VM (Linux VM).
 4. This project assumes readers are familiar with Linux fundamentals, Git SCM, Linux Containers (*docker engine*) and Kubernetes.
 If you are new to any of these technologies, go thru the resources below.
     - [Learn Linux, 101: A roadmap for LPIC-1](https://developer.ibm.com/tutorials/l-lpic1-map/)